 1921 January news paper clipping reports VAE worked the SS Makura continuously on her voyage from Victoria, BC to Sidney Australia, some 6057 miles.
 In May sod was turned for the new power/operations building.

 1922 March news item reports a 25 kW spark transmitter being installed to improve coverage in the Pacific.
 To house it all a new combined operations and powerhouse should be completed by the end of April.
+On May 8th the big transmitter was put into use.
+Reported to be the most powerful on the north American west coast.
 Original 5 kW spark transmitter will be used for local work.
 The 25 kW set is expected to have a day time range of about 1500 to 2000 miles while the 5 kW unit has about a quarter of that range.
 Night time range could easily double.
-Original operations building was eventually turned into quarters for the single operators.
+Original 1908 operations building was turned into quarters for the single operators.

-1986 The new, so to speak, 1920's operations building is demolished by the light keeping staff.
+1986 The new, so to speak, and now vacant 1922 operations building is demolished by the lightkeeping staff.
 Interior and exterior photos.
-The station power house had been replaced reusing the old foundation.
+Note the station power house has been replaced reusing the old foundation.

 1936 Aitkens family departs Estevan.